 There are three requirements that must be fulfilled by a person in order to merit being included in the ranks of the “Doctors of the Catholic Church”:

-1) holiness that is truly outstanding, even among saints; 2) depth of doctrinal insight; and
+1) holiness that is truly outstanding, even among saints;

 3) an extensive body of writings which the church can recommend as an expression of the authentic and life-giving Catholic Tradition.